BUSINESS APPLICATIONS, LICENSES, & PERMITS

 Sale of a Property

 A pre-sale inspection is required for the sale of a house or commercial business.
 The Pre-sale Inspection Program Application must be completed and returned.
 Appointments for an inspection can be made in person or by telephone.
 Anyone representing the owner must have an authorization letter signed and notarized or authorization on the company letterhead prior to ordering any inspections.
+The application for inspection is deemed by the village to be consent for an inspection by village building inspectors.
+If an owner objects to an inspection, such objection must be noted on the application, allowing the Village to seek, from the Cook County Circuit Court, an administrative search warrant for the property.

 Fees are as follows: